shootercheng/batch/README.md

 ======================

+If you submit a large number of rows, the program will split into small batch,

-To change the batch size in class service.BatchLabelService :
+To change each batch size in class service.BatchLabelService :

 public final static int INSERT_BATCH = 100000;